dominikberse/homeassistant-bluetooth-mesh/README.md

 sudo systemctl disable bluetooth
 ```

-- Start the container using docker compose.
+- Start the container using docker compose and grab a coffee.
+This took one and a half hours for me to complete on a Raspberry Pi 4.
+It might seem stuck when compiling numpy, but this actually takes half an hour.

 ```
 docker compose up -d